 There are three types of bonds quoted on ASX.
 They can be broadly classified into the type of interest they pay (fixed, floating or indexed), and can be split into categories based on the issuer (government or corporate).

 ASX has produced a handy booklet – Understanding Bonds that you should read before investing in this asset class.

 Hybrid securities traded on ASX can present an attractive alternative for investors who are looking to receive a steady stream of income.
 Further, in comparison to Bonds they generally pay a higher interest payment to compensate the investor for the added risk.

 A hybrid security is one that combines elements of debt securities (fixed interest) and equity securities (shares).
 Hybrid securities, like debt securities, allow banks and companies to borrow money from investors with a promise to pay a rate of return (fixed or floating) until a certain date.
 They can also have equity-like characteristics and provide a higher rate of return than regular debt securities.
-In some instances, hybrid securities can be converted into equity securities (typically ordinary share), giving the holder an ‘equity-kicker’ if the underlying equity securities perform well.

 There are three broad categories of hybrid securities traded on ASX: